-The tasks are the building blocks of your project.
+Tasks are the building blocks of your project.
 You need to manage them in order to manage the project at large.
 Jennifer Bridges, PMP, offers task management tips so you can manage your work better.
 These tips are especially powerful when used in combination with task management software.

 Here’s a shot of the whiteboard for your reference!

 In Review: 10 Tips for Better Task Management

 Jennifer noted the universal nature task management, whether it be the project manager dealing with a large, complex job, or just someone with something that needs to get done.
 The problem, she said, is that people aren’t applying new methodologies to managing these tasks in order to more efficiently deal with them.
 By new, of course, she meant new to you.
 Have you been using the same old methods of managing your task lists?
 Why not try these 10 task management tips and see how that impacts the work you’re doing.